wacncontent/CustomizeTool/removeCommentOutput/articles/application-gateway/application-gateway-create-gateway-portal.md

 The information needed for the basic settings is:

-- **Name** - The name for the application gateway.
+* **Name** - The name for the application gateway.
+* **Tier** - This is the tier of the application gateway.
+Two tiers are available, **WAF** and **Standard**.
+WAF enables the web application firewall feature.
-- **SKU size** - This setting is the size of the application gateway, available options are (Small, Medium, and Large).
+* **SKU size** - This setting is the size of the application gateway, available options are (**Small**, **Medium**, and **Large**).
+Small is not available when WAF tier is chosen.
-- **Instance count** - The number of instances, this value should be a number between 2 and 10.
+* **Instance count** - The number of instances, this value should be a number between 2 and 10.
-- **Resource group** - The resource group to hold the application gateway, it can be an existing resource group or a new one.
+* **Resource group** - The resource group to hold the application gateway, it can be an existing resource group or a new one.
-- **Location** - The region for the application gateway, it is the same location at the resource group. *The location is important as the virtual network and public IP must be in the same location as the gateway*.
+* **Location** - The region for the application gateway, it is the same location at the resource group.
+The location is important as the virtual network and public IP must be in the same location as the gateway.

 ![blade showing basic settings][2]

+> [AZURE.NOTE]
->[AZURE.NOTE] An instance count of 1 can be chosen for testing purposes.
+> An instance count of 1 can be chosen for testing purposes.
 It is important to know that any instance count under two instances is not covered by the SLA and are therefore not recommended.
 Small gateways are to be used for dev test and not for production purposes.
+>
+>

 ### Step 3